-Pursuant to the Corporate Income Tax Law of the PRC effective from 1 January 2008 (the "CIT Law"), companies in the PRC are subject to income tax of 25% unless preferential rate is applicable.
-The Group's major operating subsidiary, Yixiang New Energy and Yixiang Graphite are subject to a tax rate of 15% for FY2022 and FY2021 as they are eligible for the tax concession granted by the PRC government as a high-tech enterprise.
+Pursuant to the Corporate Income Tax Law of the PRC effective from 1 January 2008, companies in the PRC are subject to income tax of 25% unless preferential rate is applicable.
+The Group's major operating subsidiary, Yixiang New Energy and Yixiang Graphite are subject to a tax rate of 15% for FY2023 and FY2022 as they are eligible for the tax concession granted by the PRC government as a high-tech enterprise.

-No Hong Kong profits tax has been provided for FY2022 and FY2021 since there was no tax assessable profit generated from Hong Kong.
+No Hong Kong profits tax has been provided for FY2023 and FY2022 since there was no tax assessable profit generated from Hong Kong.
 Taxation on profits outside Hong Kong has been calculated on the estimated assessable profit for the year at the rates of taxation prevailing in the regions/countries in which the Group operates.